HSE-Teleop/Teleop-OperationCenter/README.md

 **For building and developing use the rust tool chain of Linux!**

 This can be done by installing a Linux wsl when using Windows or other.
-To make sure the build is running through you need to install the following packages in your wsl or the Linux system your tool chain is running on:
+To make sure the build is running through, you need to install the following packages in your wsl or the Linux system your tool chain is running on:

 ```bash
   sudo apt install \